archlinux/aur/README.md

 Your game configuration is stored in key=value format in a properties file.
 Copy `default.properties` to a safe location and edit as needed. `mapfile` should reference the filename of a map in *your* `~/dominions4/maps` directory.
 Once ready:

-1. `dom4 config mygame.properties` loads your config into the server and sets the current game name.
+1. `sudo dom4 config mygame.properties` loads your config into the server and sets the current game name.
-1. `systemctl start dom4-server` starts the server in pretender upload mode.
+1. `sudo systemctl start dom4-server` starts the server in pretender upload mode.
 1. If `uploadmaxp` or `uploadtime` are set in your configuration, you're done: the game will start automatically when the appropriate limit is reached.
 If not, wait for everyone to upload their pretenders and then bring the server down with `systemctl stop dom4-server`.
-1. `dom4 ready` sets the game's start flag.
+1. `sudo dom4 ready` sets the server up to host the last configured game, or you can pass in the name of another properties file (without the extension) after all pretenders have been uploaded.
-1. Restart the server using `systemctl start dom4-server` again to begin the game.
+1. Restart the server using `sudo systemctl start dom4-server` again to begin the game.

-You may also want to `systemctl enable dom4-server` in order to start the server automatically after reboots.
+You may also want to `sudo systemctl enable dom4-server` in order to start the server automatically after reboots.

 Note that only one game may be served at a time.
 If you run `dom4 config` with a config file when a game has already been set up, it will ask if you want to overwrite the existing game.

+### Deleting Games

+`sudo dom4 delete mygame` removes the properties file and save directory.
+Maps are not removed.

 ## SteamCMD